mdehoog/ember-data-has-many-query/README.md

 However, `DS.hasMany` cannot be queried in the same way.
 This means pagination and searching are not supported with has-many relationships.

 This addon provides a way to query has-many relationships.
-Currently only `DS.RESTAdapter` is supported.
+Currently the `DS.RESTAdapter` and the `DS.JSONAPIAdapter` are supported.

 ## Installation